MahamudM90/CORONA-VIRUS-TRACKER/README.md

 New major projects coming soon, subscribe to the mailing list to stay up to date https://javascriptmastery.eo.page/mailing-list.

 ## Introduction
-This is a code repository for the corresponding video tutorial.

-In this video, we will create a full COVID-19 Tracker.
+ we will create a full COVID-19 Tracker.
 We're going to use React, Charts.JS and Material UI.

-By the end of this video, you will have a strong understanding of React's workflow and the use of hooks.

 API used: https://covid19.mathdro.id/api